 The first thing to do if you are living with GORD is to make lifestyle changes.
 GORD is a digestive problem, so diet and nutrition play an important part in its management.

-Most people with GORD find that their symptoms are influenced by what they eat and drink, as well as how they eat.
-It's recommended to avoid eating large meals, avoid eating 2 to 3 hours before you go to bed, and to not lie down straight after eating.
+Most people with GORD find that their symptoms are influenced by what they eat and drink, as well as how and when they eat.
+It's recommended to eat smaller, more frequent meals, avoid eating 2 to 3 hours before you go to bed, and to not lie down straight after eating.
 You can identify the foods that make your symptoms worse so you can avoid them.

-Last reviewed: November 2016
+Last reviewed: September 2018